chtoucas/Narvalo.NET/docs/Guidelines.md

 Consider putting the justification on its own line.
 This helps to quickly see them in search results.

-In addition, defects that need to be fixed are tagged with `[FIXME]` in the global suppression file.
-This helps tracking things.

 For Gendarme, we use a global suppression file `etc\gendarme.ignore` shared across all projects.
-This file is used exclusively for defects that can not be masked with a `SuppressMessage` attribute and for defects that need a fix.
+This file is used exclusively for defects that can not be masked with a `SuppressMessage` attribute and for suppressions at assembly-level or at namespace-level.

 ### StyleCop